norahlo/sstave/README.md

 - Leap Controller integration with SuperCollider and Fluxus/Scheme languages.

 - Live Coding Swarm game development tools for use with Processing and SuperCollider.
+To be used in conjunction with Utopia, a SuperCollider library for the creation of networked music applications, and builds upon the work of the Republic Quark and other existing network systems in SuperCollider.
+This is available here: https://github.com/muellmusik/Utopia

 More tools will be become available as they are created.